SarahYLawrence/Implementing-Iterative-Methods/README.md

 # Code Phase
-This has all the code files for the project
+This has all the code files for the project project code:
+- lauange: Julia
+- Writen in: colab
+Has all of the:
+- methods
+- plots
+- numbers for final results

+research code:
+- lauange: python
+has the examples of the
+- diffrent matrix digram
+- heatmap for the positive definite matrix

 # Implementing-Iterative-Methods
 This project implements three iterative solvers for linear systems of the form